Animalso

 Beaglier colours include brown, white, black, tan, or tri-color.
 Beaglier grooming is a breeze; brush her once a week and bath once a month to keep her fur soft and shiny.

 A small size also makes it easy to manage in the household.
-A full grown Beaglier can reach a height of 16 inches (40 cm) and weigh up to 26 lbs (12 kg).
+As mentioned above a full-grown Beaglier can reach a height of 12 to 16 inches (40 cm) and weigh up to 20 lbs (9 kg).

 You can get a closer look at the Beaglier puppies in this video for an idea of their appearance.